-Some of us need to go today, pick up the telephone, and apologize to our parents because we never call or check into their welfare.
+Some of us need to go today, pick up the telephone, and

+apologize to our parents because we rarely call or check into their welfare.
 Someone may say, "But you don't know what my parents did to me!"
 Yes, some parents were far from ideal.
-But at least you are here.
-They could have aborted you.
-Even if they were not perfect, you still have a responsibility to them.
+Yet, even if they were not perfect, you still have a responsibility to them.
 It's an even greater responsibility if you have a single parent to care for.